matteovergaro/esp8266_NTP/README.md

 For the esptool just follow the "Easy installation" from the link above, which is the official documentation.

-Then download the "bin" directory and move it inside the directory "esptool-master".
+Then download the "bin" directory and move it inside the directory "esptool-master", just downloaded with the esptool installation.

 ## Serial Communication